 If you take Year 12 or 13 Maths or Science, get together with a team of 3-4 people and step up to the plate in this problem-solving competition.

-The annual New Zealand Engineering Science competition is a problem solving event for teams of senior secondary students organised by the University of Auckland's Department of Engineering Science.
+The annual New Zealand Engineering Science competition is a problem solving event for teams of senior secondary students organised by the University of Auckland's Department of Engineering Science and Biomedical Engineering.
 It's also sponsored by Orion Health and Fisher & Paykel Healthcare.
 This fun and challenging competition is for teams of three or four Year 12 or 13 students who are interested in Mathematics and Science.

 We'd like to extend our appreciation towards our sponsors, Orion Health and Fisher & Paykel Healthcare, whose generous contributions help to make this competition possible.